 Monmouth University can do more for students than prepare them for challenging, successful careers after graduation.
-Some students, like Mariana Bonato ’13, find their dream jobs through networking with faculty, staff, and the experts in Monmouth’s Career Services office.
+Some students, like Mariana Bonato ’13, find their dream jobs through networking with faculty, staff, and the experts in Monmouth’s Career Development office.

 Mariana graduated with a Bachelor of Science in International Business Administration and was immediately able to leverage her degree into a job as a business analyst with one of the world’s leading financial companies at a location close to her Long Branch hometown.

 Mariana said her close relationships with faculty and administrators, as well as by Monmouth’s small class sizes and ‘small campus’ feel, were key to her success after graduation.

 “During the years spent at Monmouth, I was fortunate to meet and interact with faculty members who were influential in my success from day one.
 Trustee Thomas Michelli and Vice President for Enrollment Management Robert McCaig were key players in my transfer to Monmouth, their support was crucial and highly appreciated.
 Meeting with Dr. Noah Hart was pivotal in my decision to pursue a degree in business, and without the support of my counselor and mentor Dr. Susan Gupta, professors such as Noah Lipman, advice from Karl Gordinier and Career Development, and my relationship with the Monmouth University Business Council, especially Deborah Mannix, I am certain that the path to success would have been arduous.”

 “The ability to easily interact with faculty and establish relationships is one of Monmouth's best attributes.
 The support they provided was essential to pursue my academic and professional endeavors.

 “It is helpful to work closely with professors because they give you instant feedback.
 I was also involved with Career Development, I attended resume writing workshops and they linked me with opportunities specifically for the business world.